RMITLibrary/easy_cite/markdown/rmitharvard.md

 ###### start-subtype-item

-### Secondary citation
+### Secondary citations

 ###### start-subtype-content

-Secondary citations acknowledge the work of an author you refer to in your writing that you have read about in someone else’s work.
+A **secondary citation** acknowledges the work of an author (the original source) you refer to in your writing that you have read about in someone else's work.
 Where possible, try to use the original source.
+A secondary citation should only be used if you are unable to track down and access the original source.
+You should also keep secondary citations to a minimum.

-For example, if you use Vanna’s ideas which you read about an article by Martin and Rodríguez, you would only need to show who the ideas belong to and also where you read about them.
+For example, if you use Vanna's (2019) ideas (the original source), which you read about in an article by Martin and Rodriguez (2021), you will need to show who the ideas belong to (Vanna 2019) and where you read about them (Martin and Rodriguez 2021).

 #### In-text reference